spehj/SmartSlippers/README.md

 Companion Android App written in Kotlin is in another repository (SmartSlippers-Android-Kotlin).

-Here you can learn how to use Edge impulse Machine Learning library together with BLE connectivity.
+Here you can learn how to use Edge impulse Machine Learning library together with BLE connectivity to recognize movement, detect falls and count steps.